DiamondLightSource/rootfs/docs/rootfs.rst

 `rootfs make`
     Assembles the configured rootfs for the selected target.

+`rootfs imagename`
+    Prints the full path to the generated rootfs .cpio image file.

 The following extra parameters can be passed on the command line to many of the commands above to override the default makefile definitions.